Coined Quantum Walks on Complex Networks for Quantum Computers: Discussion

 \section{Discussion}

-In this section, we discuss the scalability, resource efficiency, and hardware feasibility of the proposed circuit implementation.

-The experimental results demonstrate that the circuit depth exhibits consistent scaling behavior with respect to the number of nodes for the three graph models.
+The experimental results demonstrate that the circuit depth exhibits consistent scaling behavior with respect to the number of nodes for the three network models.
 As shown in Fig.~\ref{fig:result_circuit_depth_N_time}, the circuit depth scales as approximately $N^{1.9}$ for ER, WS, and BA models.
 This result suggests that the proposed method is robust to topological variations in complex networks.
-The scaling exponent of $\approx 1.9$ indicates that the circuit complexity is mainly determined by the state preparation $\hat{U}_2$ or node-dependent coin operators $\hat{C}_i$.
-While the standard Grover walk on regular graphs can be implemented with fewer resources, the quantum walk on arbitrary complex networks requires the polynomial gate complexity.
+The scaling exponent of $\alpha \approx 1.9$ indicates that the circuit complexity is mainly determined by the state preparation $\hat{U}_2$ or node-dependent coin operators $\hat{C}_i$.
+The quantum walk on arbitrary complex networks requires the polynomial gate complexity.

+In the Qmod implementation, the behavior of scaling law, $N^{1.9}$, can be understood from the construction of the position-dependent coin operator.
+While the flip-flop shift $\hat{S}$ is implemented by swap gates and therefore has depth only $\mathcal{O}(\log N)$, the coin operator requires, for each node $i$, a reflection about the superposition defined in Eq.~\eqref{eq:coin_opeartor}.
+Accordingly, the coin operator is implemented by iterating over all nodes and sequentially applying the corresponding controlled state-preparation blocks.
+Its depth therefore scales as $D(N) \sim \sum_{i=0}^{N-1} D_{\mathrm{prep}}(i) + \mathcal{O}(N\log N),$ where the second term accounts for the swap gates.
+Furthermore, if $|s_i\rangle$ is prepared using a general state preparation on $n=\lceil \log_2 N\rceil$ qubits, then $D_{\mathrm{prep}}(i)=\mathcal{O}(2^n)=\mathcal{O}(N),$ since $2^n$ is proportional to $N$ up to a constant factor.
+This yields an overall depth scaling of $D(N)=\mathcal{O}(N^2),$ consistent with generic state-preparation bounds~\cite{plesch2011quantum} and broadly consistent with the empirically observed scaling of approximately $N^{1.9}$.

+For the scaling with respect to the number of walk steps $t$ for a fixed $N$, the approximately linear behavior is governed by $D(t)\approx D_0 + t D_{\rm walk}$ where $D_0$ is the depth of state preparation and $D_{\rm walk}$ is quantum walk operator, since the same step operator is repeated $t$ times.
+However, the depth compiled after Classiq synthesis includes compilation-dependent optimizations, so fitting the data $\mathcal{O}(t^{0.88})$ in a finite range of $t$ by a power law can produce an effective exponent smaller than one.